Curriculum Development and Design PG (10321.2)

 CorequisitesEnrolment in a postgraduate course in education.

-Each module is mapped to: Brady, L. & Kennedy, K. (2019) Curriculum Construction.
-Pearson - note this is availabe as a e-book via the UC library at this link.
-Also available at the book shop or online retailers.
+A useful 'recommended' reference text is: Brady, L. & Kennedy, K. (2019) Curriculum Construction.
+Pearson - note this is available as an e-book via the UC library at this link.
+Also available via online retailers.

 Submission of assessment items